trans-travel/trans-travel/us/fl.md

 ## General Safety

-Equity Florida has issued a travel warning for the State of Florida (the NAACP has also done so, for racism rather than homophobia/transphobia).
+Equity Florida has issued a travel warning for the State of Florida (the NAACP and LULACS, a Latino advocacy organization, have also done so, for anti-Black and anti-Hispanic racism).

 The state has a law that prevents instruction on sexual orientation or gender identity through grade twelve in schools.